This post may include affiliate links; for details, see our disclosure policy.

 Irish whiskey is a type of whiskey made in Ireland.
 It has a light, mellow flavor compared to other types of whiskey.
 Irish whiskey was once the most popular spirit in the world: it went into decline in the 1900’s but has been growing since the 1990’s.
 Jameson whiskey is the best selling brand of Irish whiskey worldwide.
 There are four major types of Irish whiskey: Irish single malt, Single pot still, Single grain Irish, and blended Irish whiskey.

 - Flavor: Irish whiskey tastes light and fruity, with a lightly floral scent and hints vanilla.
 It’s the easiest to drink of all types of whiskey, making a great intro for drinkers new to whiskey.
 Aging it makes a more sophisticated flavor profile, with signature oak and caramel flavors.

 - Best Irish whiskey cocktails: The most famous is Irish Coffee.
 Irish whiskey makes a mean Irish Sour: it’s so smooth it melds seamlessly into the cocktail.
-Also try an Irish mule.
+Also try an Irish Maid with cucumber and lemon, or an Irish mule with ginger beer.
 See the full list at Top Irish Whiskey Cocktails.

 Scotch is whisky made in Scotland from either barley or a mix of grains.
 There are several types of Scotch: the most common are Single Malt Scotch, a whisky that’s from one distillery from a mash of malted barley, and Blended Scotch, made by blending barrel-aged malt whisky and grain whisky.